 HUB will make charges from merchant account,

-f success, end of process.
+If success, end of process for Indonesia.
+For Thailand, DCMS will send ‘VAT billing message’ to HUB immediately after Channel Fee posting .

 If failed, manual charge from DCMS need to be triggered to inform HUB to charge again.
+The failed channel fee billing messages and VAT billing messages can be found in the menu of ‘manual charging’.
+After approving the billing messages, DCMS will send the channel fee billing message or VAT billing messages to HUB again.